 Map 2.
-Estimated annual intensity of recreational fishing from boats in 2006 (Davey et al., 2008) and boat observations for 12 months in 2015-16 in the Marlborough Sounds (Hartill et al., 2017)
+Estimated annual intensity of recreational fishing from boats in 2006 (Davey et al., 2008) and boat observations for 12 months in 2015-16 in the Marlborough Sounds (Hartill et al., 2017).
+The location of the proposed site is circled in red.

-Table 1: Recreational fishing methods used and species likely to be caught near and around the area of coastal permit U180813, based on the available information.
+Table 1: Recreational fishing methods used and species likely to be caught near and around the area of coastal permit U180982, based on the available information.